 Brother to Hanataro and the former lieutenant to Unohana, Seinosuke was reputed to have a "Bad character", but made up for it through his loyalty to Unohana.
 He is currently a medical advisor for noble families.

 - All There in the Manual: His rank, his name, his height, his weight and his birthday, along with his design, were all shown in the Masked databook.
 His first actual appearance in the series outside a cameo is in the novel Can't Fear Your Own World.

 - Early-Bird Cameo: Before we even learned of his existence, he made a very brief appearance in Turn Back The Pendulum, standing behind Ginrei and Unohana during a meeting.

 - Identical Stranger: Bears an unusual resemblance to Shukuro Tsukishima.

 - Jerkass: Or so we're told.
 However in Can't Fear Your Own World, he's fairly nice to his brother, Hanataro.

 - Undying Loyalty: Towards Unohana, and it seems to be his one good trait.

-- Awesome but Impractical: His release is a massive attack considering his low power level, but he can only use it once and then he's forced to fight with a scalpel.
+- Awesome, but Impractical: His zanpakutou release produces a massive attack, but he can only use it once and then he's forced to fight with a scalpel.

 - Cowardly Lion: Though he is weak physically, when Ganju refused to risk himself for his brother's killer in the Soul Society arc Hanataro began to head out to hold off Byakuya Kuchiki all on his own.

-- Crossdresser: In Bleach: The Sealed Sword Frenzy he wears a womens' fast food uniform, and in the 23rd closing he wears a maid's uniform.
-Given his embarassed expression in both cases, it's likely he was forced to do it.
+- Crossdresser: In Bleach: The Sealed Sword Frenzy he wears a women's fast food uniform, and in the 23rd closing he wears a maid's uniform.
+Given his embarrassed expression in both cases, it's likely he was forced to do it.